To manually add multiple-choice questions in the test, follow these steps:

 You have successfully confirmed the frameworks that you require in your project.

-Important: After you enter the names of the front-end and back-end frameworks, you must set up these frameworks on your own in the provided terminal.
+Important: After you enter the names of the front-end and back-end frameworks, you must set up these frameworks on your own in the provided terminal and install required dependencies.

 This section consists of files that contain project settings and commands to run an application.
 These files contain a list of commands that are used to validate and check the version of the project that you upload to assess candidates.